Elena y Aquiles I, 2013

 The artist was serendipitously drawn to these people after encountering a family aboard a mule-drawn cart and eventually traveling home with them to their encampment in Evora.
 Since then, he has lived with the community for weeks at a time, building a relationship of mutual affection and trust.
 Often, these shots mark the first time these individuals have been photographed, and Gonnord will wait as long as necessary until they feel comfortable sitting for him.
-If they refuse, he respects their decision, regarding them as dear friends as well as photographic subjects.

 In framing each anonymous face as a figure in an Old Master painting, Gonnord hopes to bestow an enduring dignity upon a people who are becoming increasingly threatened by the outside world.
 In the face of the Internet and other technological advances, young people could potentially move away from the nomadic lifestyle and the sense of familial ties that bind their community.
 Gonnord avoids romanticizing or glossing over the controversial elements of life for the people of the Alentejo, noting that child marriage and limited freedoms for women persist throughout the community.
 Despite these facts, there is also beauty and wisdom to be gleaned in the vanishing way of life, in the harmonious relationship with the land and our fellow creatures.